-STATE OF HAWAII)) SS.
-COUNTY OF MAUI) On this day of, 20 , before me personally appeared John Doe, to me be the person described in and who executed the foregoing instrument and acknowledged that he the same as his free act and deed. known to executed Witness my hand and seal.
-(SEAL) (Signature of Notary Public) Print name of Notary Public) My commission expires: (exp. date) The following is an example of a corporate acknowledgment: STATE OF HAWAII)) SS.
-COUNTY OF HAWAII) On this day of, 20 , before me personally appeared John Doe and Jam to me personally known, who being by me duly sworn, did say that they are the President and S respectively, of XYZ Corporation, and that the seal affixed to the instrument is the corporate secorporation, and that the instrument was signed and sealed on behalf of the corporation by author board of directors, and John Doe and James Smith acknowledged the instrument to be the free deed of the corporation.
-Secretary, eal of the rity of its (SEAL) (Signature of Notary Public) (Print name of Notary Public) My commission expires: (exp. date)
+STATE OF HAWAII ) ) SS.
+COUNTY OF MAUI ) day of, 20 , before me personally appeared John Doe, to me known to bed in and who executed the foregoing instrument and acknowledged that he executed act and deed.
+Witness my h and and seal.
+(SEAL) The following (Signature of Notary Public) Print name of Notary Public) My commission expires: (exp. date) g is an example of a corporate acknowledgment: STATE OF HAWAII COUNTY OF HAWAII ) ) SS. ) respectively, of XYZ corporation, and that day of (SEAL) (Signature of Notary Public) (Print name of Notary Public) My commission expires: (exp. date)